-To connect with a doctor for a virtual visit, at a minimum you need a telephone line.
-These days, most providers are also looking to connect with you visually.
+To connect with a doctor for a virtual visit, at a minimum you need a phone, but this is typically considered a phone consultation, not an actual telehealth visit.
+For a full telehealth visit, providers are looking to connect with you visually.
 This will require the internet, and a high-speed connection tends to work a lot better than a slower link.
 “Ideally a faster broadband connection provides a clearer picture without lag,” Chiarelli says, “but we can get by with anything that doesn’t drop the call.”

 Stukus agrees.
 “The connection should be strong enough to stream video, but it doesn’t have to be the highest quality or speed available.
 If you can watch movies through your Wi-Fi connection, you have more than enough to get through a telemedicine visit.”

-“If you don’t have that technology, you can still use the phone” to conduct a telehealth visit, Antinori-Lent says.
+“If you don’t have that technology, you can still use the phone” to speak with your doctor, Antinori-Lent says.
 A phone line can be a good backup option if the video call drops or the technology otherwise doesn’t work.